Queen Mary I

 See reports by Jenny Archbold and Catherine Hassall.

 The ground is composed of a single layer of white chalk (see Paint sampling).

 It is not clear with surface examination whether there is a priming layer, but the broad brushstrokes of a thin lead based priming layer can be seen in x-ray and a separate thin pale layer was found in one sample (see Paint sampling).

 Underdrawing is clearly visible with both the naked eye and the microscope in many areas, including the eyes, nose and along the edge of the red sleeve on the left.
 In the face, the drawing might have been deliberately utilised to delineate the features and create variations in tone and shadow.
 This has no doubt been emphasised by the increase, with time, in translucency of the oil paint.
 A sample taken from one of the strong black outlines on the sleeve on the left (see micro 03) by Hassall in 1997 indicated the drawing might be in charcoal (see Paint sampling).

 Flesh and hair

 The eyes, nose and shadow under the line of the chin (see micro 20) were painted with very smooth, blended brushstrokes, applied wet-in-wet, and azurite can be seen in the whites of the eyes (see micro 10 and micro 11).
-The painting of the hair is very similar to that seen in the portrait of Catherine Parr (NPG 4451) (see micro 12 and micro 13).
+The painting of the hair is very similar to that seen in the portrait of Katherine Parr (NPG 4451) (see micro 12 and micro 13).
 It was applied in very fine, smoothly blended brushstrokes, with pale highlights added.